-- "FOR" the seven director nominees for election to the Board (Proposal No. 1); - "FOR" the ratification of the approval of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2025 (Proposal No. 2); - "FOR" the approval of the Reverse Stock Split Proposal (Proposal No. 3); - "FOR" the Warrant Exercise Proposal (Proposal No. 4); and - "FOR" the Adjournment Proposal (Proposal No. 5).
+- "FOR" the seven director nominees for election to the Board (Proposal No. 1); - "FOR" the ratification of the approval of WithumSmith+Brown, PC as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2025 (Proposal No. 2); - "FOR" the approval of the Reverse Stock Split Proposal (Proposal No. 3); - "FOR" the Warrant Exercise Proposal (Proposal No. 4); - "FOR" the approval of the Authorized Increase Proposal (Proposal No. 5); - "FOR" the approval of the Anti-Dilution Adjustment Proposal (Proposal No. 6); and - "FOR" the Adjournment Proposal (Proposal No. 7).